ManojBaasha/rigol_communication/README.md

 This software will automatically install the required driver for your device

 2. Run check_for_connection.py to make sure it is detecting the device

+3. Run main.py which is a basic example to adjust calibrate the scale of the oscilloscope

+gg if all if it works